windhamdavid/til/notes/dogs.md

 The name **Zoey** is of Greek origin and means "life".
 It is a feminine given name, often used as a shortened form of the name Zoe.

-**Nous** is the original Golden Retriever - Nous n. ‘good sense’, thought reason, perception , ‘higher mind’, ‘minds eye’. - https://en.wikipedia.org/wiki/Nous
+**Nous** was the name of original Golden Retriever - Nous n. ‘good sense’, thought reason, perception , ‘higher mind’, ‘minds eye’. - https://en.wikipedia.org/wiki/Nous

-### Breed:
+### Breed

 https://en.wikipedia.org/wiki/Golden_Retriever

-## Service Research:
+## Service Research

 Exploring the Impact of Animal-Assisted Therapy on Children’s Literacy Skills in Speech-Language Interventions - https://digitalcommons.georgiasouthern.edu/cgi/viewcontent.cgi?article=1674&context=honors-theses